Alpine skiing-Germany's Aicher denies Vonn a St Moritz downhill double

 Vonn's U.S. teammate Breezy Johnson, the reigning world champion making her 100th World Cup start, finished fourth and 0.40 off the pace.

-Vonn, who managed to correct a loss of balance on her run, stayed top of the downhill standings with 180 points from a possible 200.
+Vonn, who managed to correct a loss of balance in the middle of her run when she fell on her hip and lost some speed and focus, stayed top of the downhill standings with 180 points from a possible 200.

-The American said she had not slept so well, with all the emotions from the day before.
+"I think I skied pretty well but I was a little bit out of balance today," said the American, who felt she had held something back.

+"I felt good on the top part of the course but I think yesterday was so emotional, it took a lot of energy and I didn't sleep that great.
+Hopefully tonight I can get a little bit recharged and ski better tomorrow."

 St. Moritz hosts a Super-G on Sunday with Vonn set to be joined on the start list by teammate Mikaela Shiffrin in a race featuring the two most successful women's World Cup skiers of all time.